LeonardiBalao/take-home-airtable/README.md

 **Mobile-First Approach**: The responsive design wasn't an afterthought.
 I implemented mobile detection and conditional rendering that provides a genuinely different experience on mobile devices rather than just scaling down the desktop version.
 The fixed 200% zoom on mobile and selective hiding of zoom controls creates a much cleaner mobile experience.

-**Hover Expansion Feature**: This was a breakthrough moment in the development.
-Instead of cramming all information into small timeline bars, the hover expansion cards provide full context without cluttering the interface.
-The boundary detection ensures cards stay visible even when hovering near screen edges.

 **Lane Assignment Algorithm**: The efficient lane packing algorithm ensures items that don't overlap in time share lanes, maximizing screen real estate.
 I enhanced the provided algorithm to handle edge cases and ensure consistent visual spacing.

 **Smooth User Experience**: Every interaction feels polished - from the mouse wheel zoom to the inline editing to the hover transitions.
 These details make the tool feel professional rather than just functional.